 Dueling Shows: With The Price Is Right, to an extent.
 Deal had games in which contestants had to guess the prices of grocery items.
 When Price returned to the air in 1972, it was reformulated to include similar games.
-Mostly averted now as both shows appear on the same network, although Deal no longer has the pricing deals to avoid being too similar to Price...despite the fact he spearheads both).
+Mostly averted now as both shows appear on the same network, although Deal no longer has the pricing deals (according to Mike Richards, to avoid being too similar to Price...despite the fact he spearheads both).

 Franchise Killer: Outright averted with not only the 1990 revival, but also FOX's Big Deal (1996) and the 2003 revival for NBC.
 The former was hosted by the inexperienced Bob Hilton, and failed so badly that Hall returned to host the tail end of it in an attempt at an Author's Saving Throw.
 The latter two lasted six and three episodes, respectively, these revivals had obviously transparent attempts at being "hip" and "edgy".
 The fact that the Brady version began Season 6 in 2014 shows that the three revivals before it were not detrimental.